 Service is an important responsibility of all faculty members that contributes to the University's performance of its larger mission.
 Although the nature of service activities will depend on a candidate's particular interests and abilities, service contributions are an essential part of being a good citizen of the University.
-Service is generally evaluated in three categories: to the professional community, the department/university community, and to the regional community.
+Service is generally evaluated in three categories: to the professional community, the institutional community, and to the regional community.

 - 1. Service to the professional community promotes the discipline of theatre.
-Services includes professional consulting work, pro bono work for local theater organizations, and membership and participation in professional organizations such as USITT, the Kennedy Center American College Theatre Festival (KCACTF), and the Association for Theatre in Higher Education (ATHE).
-Such activity is a natural extension of the design, production, and technology faculty member's teaching and professional work.
+Services includes professional consulting work, pro bono work for local theater organizations, and membership and participation in professional organizations such as United States Institute for Theatre Technology (USITT), the Kennedy Center American College Theatre Festival (KCACTF), and the Association for Theatre in Higher Education (ATHE).
+Such activity is a natural extension of the theatre faculty member's teaching and professional work.
 It expands the individual's professional development and attests to higher reputation as both educator and practitioner. - 2.
-Service to the University is usually defined as the faculty member's involvement in the campus life outside his/her departmental requirements.
-This may include presentations on campus or participation in college or university committees, such as faculty senate or personnel committees. - 3.
+Service to Arkansas State University involves activities that further the mission and goals of the university, college, and department, improve students' experience on campus, or are integral to the well-being of the university but are beyond the scope of one's official teaching and/or research expectations. - Examples of service to the Department include but are not limited to: advising, participation in departmental committees, mentoring students, recruitment activities, and presence at departmental events, as appropriate. - Examples of service to the College include but are not limited to: participation in college committees, cross-disciplinary collaboration, and representation at college events, as appropriate. - Examples of service to the University may include but are not limited to: presentations on campus and participation in university committees such as faculty senate or personnel committees. - 3.
 Service to the regional community refers to the faculty member's contributions locally, in the state of Arkansas, and in the surrounding areas.
 Examples include adjudicating high school productions, participating in Thespian Festivals, leading workshops in various capacities, engaging in community projects, and providing services to the community such as continuing education opportunities, student matinees, or other.